shivakumar-tekumatla/shivakumar-tekumatla.github.io/_teaching/2014-spring-teaching-1.md

 location: "Rajapalayam, India"
 ---

-I design curriculum for a course named Digital Manufacturing and taught it for two semesters.
-This course is currently used by [Saint-Gobain India]() to recruit digital manufacturing engineers.
+I devised and executed a comprehensive curriculum for the subject of "Digital Manufacturing" which I instructed for two semesters.
+The curriculum has been adopted by [Saint-Gobain India](https://www.saint-gobain.co.in/) as a benchmark for recruiting digital manufacturing engineers.

 <img src='https://github.com/shivakumar-tekumatla/shivakumar-tekumatla.github.io/blob/master/files/GIFs/PACR3.jpg?raw=true' width =400  />